-Exhibition Runs until Sunday 8th January 2023 at the Heroines Quarter, Gloucester
+Exhibition Runs until the end of May 2023 at the Heroines Quarter, Gloucester

 An interactive photographic experience.
-Skin Deep presents eight stories, representing the diverse sexualities and gender identities of the queer community in Ecuador.
+Skin Deep presents fifteen stories, representing the diverse sexualities and gender identities of the queer community in Ecuador.

 Despite the LGBTIQ+ community having won important rights in recent years, this group continues to be subject to discrimination and violence.
 This project symbolically reconstructs these personal stories through “interactive portraiture”.
 This project aims to tear aside perceived stereotypes, and show a community that is ethnically, economically, generationally and emotionally diverse.
 It rejects the limited definition of gender or sexuality as static or innate.
 It recognizes both as something fluid, built by each individual throughout their lifetime as they understand and consolidate their own identity.

 Merging tactile interaction with digital platforms/technology, the images presented break with traditional dynamics of museography and visual arts.
 The viewer becomes a participant who, through the act of touching and tearing the image, reveals the depth of each narrative.